Wednesday, 14 November 2007

 feedback on the Windows Live applications (such as Windows Live Messenger,

-Windows Live Mail, and Windows Live Writer
+Windows Live Mail, and Windows Live Writer) or the Windows Live web services

 (such as Windows Live SkyDrive, Windows Live Hotmail, and Windows Live Spaces).